mp3g/frameworks-checklist-navigator/README.md

+<p>This repository contains a lightweight business cybersecurity assesment tool for code development projects in the design phase of the SSDLC. </p>
 <p>
-  The security controls found in this webapp tool are the result of combining three different state-of-the-art security standards.
+  The security controls found in this webapp tool are the result of combining three different state-of-the-art cybersecurity standards.
   These security standards are OWASP's ASVS and DSOMM, and MITRE ATT&CK.
 </p>
 <p>